 What kind of animal is a wallaby?
-Explaining characteristics, ecology, and habitat Can humans raise them?
+An updated explanation of their characteristics, ecology, and habitat.
+Can they be kept as pets?

 mammalian